rodriguesrenato/CarND-Extended-Kalman-Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project

-Self-Driving Car Engineer Nanodegree Program
+Project 5 of Self-Driving Car Engineer Nanodegree Program

+## General Instructions

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.